All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 And that's why you notice I haven't heard Comey or Strzok or anybody else say a word in the past week or so.

-McCabe, Baker, uh maybe they're worried.
+McKay, Baker, maybe they're worried.

 And if it's true, they should be.

-It sounds like Durham, as slow as he's been, and I don't think you can get any slower, it sounds like he is at least indicating through this background filing and factual finding that he's going to present an assessment case, which is what this filing was all about.
+It sounds like he is at least indicating through this background filing and factual finding that he's going to present an assessment case, which is what this filing was all about, that he's onto something much, much bigger than what was previously known that he was into or what he might have known.

 That's what it sounds like to me when I read Durham's filing.